aleccrowell/PIRS/README.md

 TO DO
 ----

-* Implement simulations for non-circadian user testing.
+* Implement simulations for user testing.

 * Add api reference on readthedocs.